NovasomIndustries/CodeBlocks/README.md

-This directory contains the source code for applications and modules for NOVAsom boards, mainly used in the NOVAsom_SDK 1.0.4 Novasom Industries project
+This directory contains the source code for applications and modules for NOVAsom boards, mainly used in the NOVAsom_SDK 1.0.4 Novasom Industries project Can be downloaded at at [NOVAsomIndustries on github](https://novasomindustries.github.io/CodeBlocks/)

 ## Prerequisities
 A running Ubuntu 16.04 or an equivalent virtual machine